moanaXds/DS-Animator/README.md

 The goal is to make data structures easier to understand by seeing how they work step by step in an interactive, visual environment.
 Whether you’re learning, teaching, or testing algorithms, this platform provides a clear, hands-on way to understand the workflow of each structure.

 -----------------------------------------------------------
-⚠️ Work in Progress: Files are being uploaded gradually.
-Stay tuned for more data structures and complete workflows.